rafaelab/grplinst/README.md

 # grplinst
 Module for the CRPropa code to calculate the effect of plasma instabilities on the development of electromagnetic cascades

+## Science

+This code was designed to study the effects of plasma instabilities on the development of blazar-induced gamma-ray cascades in the intergalactic medium.

+It provides *approximate* descriptions for some plasma instability models found in the literature.
+They are modelled as a cooling term for electrons/positrons.
+Note that this is a very rough approximation and a detailed calculation would require particle-in-cell (PIC) simulations.

 ## Installation Instruction